Private Water Wells

-Over a million homeowners in Pennsylvania depend on private water supplies for their drinking water needs.
+More than a million homeowners in Pennsylvania depend on private water supplies for their drinking water needs.
 In Pennsylvania, protection and maintenance of a private well is basically the responsibility of the homeowner.
-Private wells are typically safe, dependable sources of water if sited wisely and constructed properly; however, there are no statewide construction standards for those private water wells.
+Private wells are typically safe, dependable sources of water if sited wisely and constructed properly; however, there are no statewide construction or siting standards for private water wells.

 Water Well Drillers Licensing Program